Anmol-Baranwal/Anmol-Baranwal/README.md

   - Pre-final round in Start-O-Thon organized by _IEEE CIS Chapter - GHREC_, demonstrating the pitch deck with a prototype for the project _#DiversityMatters_.
   - 3rd prize in _The Social Variable_ powered by _Connecting Dreams Foundations_ and _Amazon Web Services_ in a national competition comprising four rounds.
   - Finalist in the designathon competition conducted by _Delhi Technological University_.
+  - Finalist in Ad-O-Mania, conducted by IIM Ranchi

   💜 GitHub Zone
   - _200+_ Stars on my GitHub Profile.